Sony 16-35mm F4 FE Lens Review

 Diffraction

-It looks soft at f5.6 because I had the camera a little too close to the focus chart.
-Most lenses don’t perform well at three feet and less up until about f5.6.
+It looks soft at f5.6 because I had the camera too close to the focus chart.
+Most lenses perform poorly at three feet or less until they are most effective at about f5.6, when they are most effective.
 I was probably a foot away.

-However, paying attention to diffraction, f11 looks really great even with the 42 megapixel sensor on the Sony A7r II.
+However, considering diffraction, the F11 looks great even with the Sony A7r II’s 42-megapixel sensor.

 100% Crop